 One thing is crystal clear.
 At this critical time, we cannot turn our backs on the drug and alcohol treatment industry and their facilities.
 Their work is essential and saving lives.
 The staff coming in to work are heroes.
 We must treat them as such.
 Those helping people in recovery need to be supported in every possible way.
 Any resources we can provide for them, we absolutely must.

 It is our responsibility to plug the holes and ensure that nobody falls through the cracks.
 Human life is precious, whether at risk from a pandemic or from the ravages of drug and alcohol addiction.
-The first responders, ER staff, and those staffing treatment centers are all on the frontlines together.
+The first responders, ER staff, and those staffing residential treatment centers and outpatient treatment are all on the frontlines together.
 Let’s support them in any way we can.